Last reviewed on 15th August 2023 by Martin Alexander (Mortgage Advisor)

 What is an offset mortgage?

+Rather than paying interest on your entire mortgage balance, you’ll be able to pay interest on your balance minus your savings.
+Because you’re paying interest on a lower amount, you’ll save money on your monthly payments.
 This doesn’t mean to say that your savings will be used to pay your mortgage.
 Your savings simply stay at the value they are and are used to calculate the amount you’re able to offset.

 Offset mortgage rates